LIVEABOARD SEARCH

 Dive Site Descriptions

-Operation Hailstorm, launched during World War II, was a pivotal military strike that reshaped the Pacific War theatre, as well as the underwater landscape in Truk Lagoon, now renowned for its world class wreck diving.
+Operation Hailstorm, launched during World War II, was a pivotal military strike that reshaped the Pacific War theatre, as well as the underwater landscape in Truk Lagoon.
+When you dive Chuuk today, you are exploring the aftermath of that pivotal strike.
 The operation was initiated by the U.S. Navy in February 1944, targeting the Imperial Japanese Navy's formidable base at Truk, known as the Gibraltar of the Pacific.

 The aftermath of Operation Hailstorm left a graveyard of sunken ships scattered across the seabed of the lagoon, which over time became one of the world’s most famous dive destinations.
-The wrecks, preserved in the lagoon’s relatively calm waters, now lie covered in coral and marine life, creating an underwater museum of history.
-Divers can explore these ghostly relics, including ships still laden with cargo, tanks, and even fighter planes.
-The vibrant marine ecosystems that have flourished around the wrecks add to the unique and eerie beauty of the dive sites.
+To dive in Truk Lagoon is to enter an underwater museum.
+The wrecks, preserved in calm waters, now lie covered in coral and marine life.
+Divers can explore ghostly relics still laden with cargo, tanks, and fighter planes.
+The vibrant ecosystems that have flourished around the wrecks add an eerie beauty to every Chuuk dive.

 How to Dive Truk